 Concluding the week will be the ever-popular Baroque concert featuring conductor Thomas Wikman, harpsichordist David Schrader, and flutist Lyon Leiffer in a varied program ending with the dazzling Suite in b minor for Flute and Orchestra by Johann Sebastien Bach.
 Hunter Eberly, trumpet and Katelyn Lee, soprano will also be featured.

-An Austrian-themed Gala Dinner/cookout completed the festival on August 8th at the pavilion with artist Michael Schaeffer, accordion.
+A Gala Dinner/cook out will complete the Festival on August 7 at the White Lake Golf Course Pavilion with artist Michael Schaeffer, accordion.

-While this past summer’s schedule was shortened from the typical 10-day festival, we are joyful to once again have heard the world’s greatest music, live and wonderfully played, in the White Lake area.
-This, combined with the soft summer weather, beaches, and spectacular sunsets, is why the White Lake Chamber Music Festival remains a beloved vacation destination for an ever-growing audience, near and far.
+Returning to a full 10-day festival with children’s concerts, a children’s recital, meet and greets, and open rehearsals, there will once again be the world’s greatest music wonderfully played, combined with the soft summer weather, beaches, and spectacular sunsets.
+All of this makes the White Lake Chamber Music Festival a vacation destination for an ever-growing audience from near and far.

 The Festival is grateful for a grant received from the White Lake Fund of the Community Foundation for Muskegon County.
 This, plus the generous support of individuals and businesses, helps make it possible to bring great artists and great music to the White Lake area.

 A limited number of tickets will be available starting June 1 at the Book Nook & Java Shop (231-894-5333) and on-line at www,whitelakemusic.org.